gazijarin/TDSBHomeworkManagement/deliverables/README.md

 - They can then go onto the graphing page to get an overview on their grades and task completion overtime.
 - In the Profile page (accessed from the drop-down menu on the very right), they are able to see and edit their information, such as timezone settings, password reset, etc.
 - As a significant of homework relies on using the dictionary for these students, they will have access to a TDSB approved dictionary on the Tools page.
-- They can logout in the Profile drop-down menu to exit the application.
+- They can sign-out in the Profile drop-down menu to exit the application.